programmfabrik/easydb-documentation/en/webfrontend/datamanagement/features/datatypes/datatypes.md

 ![File in the expert search for images](datei experten suche bilder.png)

 Depending on the selected file class (*Images*, *Video*, *Audio*, *Office*, *Other*), other selection fields appear.
-Note that the displayed file extensions are already the result of a visibility search, i.
-If you do not have *TIF* files in the database (or you do not see them because the rights are missing), *TIF* does not appear in the selection.
+Note that the displayed file extensions are already the result of a visibility search,  If you do not have *TIF* files in the database (or you do not see them because the rights are missing), *TIF* does not appear in the selection.

 | Field | | Note |
 | - | - | - |